Addressing Anti-Black Racism in Research and Research Training

-In 2021, the Advisory Committee to Address Anti-Black Racism was created to respond to equity, diversity and inclusion concerns.
-The committee is mandated to advise the vice-president, Research, on ways to break down existing barriers, to ensure equitable access for Black scholars, and to amplify their voices and enhance their visibility in SSHRC research and research training programs.
+In 2021, the Advisory Committee to Address Anti-Black Racism in Research and Research Training was created to advise the vice-president, Research, on ways to break down existing barriers, to ensure equitable access for Black scholars, and to amplify their voices and enhance their visibility in SSHRC research and research training programs.

-The advisory committee is composed of 11 members from the Canadian community of Black researchers, representing the diversity of the community as closely as possible, including:
+The advisory committee was composed of 11 members from the Canadian community of Black researchers, representing the diversity of the community as closely as possible, including:

 - one graduate student;

 - a balanced representation of career stages, genders, francophones and anglophones, regions, social sciences and humanities fields, and those from small and large institutions;

 - a mix of representatives from long-established Black communities in Canada and those representing different immigrant backgrounds (particularly, Caribbean and African); and